RealTimeChris/simdjson/doc/basics.md

   }
 ```

-Notice how we can retrieve the exact error condition (in this instance `simdjson::NUMBER_ERROR`)
+Notice how we can retrieve the exact error condition (in this instance `simdjson2::NUMBER_ERROR`)
 from the exception.

 We can write a "quick start" example where we attempt to parse the following JSON file and access some data, without triggering exceptions: